ArtemZolotukhin/i3-wm-configuration/README.md

 Copy the files to a your home directory

 Install dependencies (Arch Linux)
+If you use other linux distribution, you can watch dependencies in file dependencies :)

 ```
 $ sudo pacman -S `cat dependencies` --needed